syphar/restore-virtualenv/README.md

 GitHub Action caches improve build times and reduce network dependencies.
 However, when creating github actions for python I find myself repeating some patterns.
 One of them is loading a cached virtualenv for a python app.
 In the end, most of the pull requests don't change requirements.

+The default python tutorials you find mostly use `pip install` directly into the system python installation.
+This breaks the third-party / standard library detection in `isort`.

-On top, writing the correct cache logic is [tricky](https://github.com/actions/cache/blob/0781355a23dac32fd3bac414512f4b903437991a/examples.md#python---pip).
+Writing the correct cache logic is [tricky](https://github.com/actions/cache/blob/0781355a23dac32fd3bac414512f4b903437991a/examples.md#python---pip).
 You need to understand how the [cache action](https://github.com/actions/cache) (keys and restore keys) work.
 Did you know the default cache will not save the cache if restoring had an exact match?
-Or that the current cache on github side is insert-only and never updates a cache key? when there was a test-failure.
+Or that the current cache on github side is insert-only and never updates a cache key?

 `restore-virtualenv` is a simple 1-liner that
 - gives you either an new virtualenv, or restores an old one based on the requirements-file.